Prior to Arrival

 □ Once you know your arrival date, email your faculty mentor and your department/lab administrator your arrival date

-□ Follow the Office for Postdoctoral Scholars on Social Media
+□ Follow the Office for Postdoctoral Affairs on Social Media

 J1 Scholar Insurance Information